 It is essential that all spillages of blood, faeces, saliva, vomit, nasal and eye discharges are cleaned immediately using the appropriate PPE.
-All first aid kits contain blue nitrile gloves and bodily fluid waste disposal kits and where there is a known risk appropriate PPE must be issued and worn, such as aprons for changing nappies.
+All first aid kits contain blue nitrile gloves and bodily fluid waste disposal kits and where there is a known risk appropriate PPE must be issued and worn, such as aprons.

-The disposal of fluids is managed by the College contracted cleaning company and the Estates Team, who must be contacted immediately to assist in the safe disposal of waste.
+The disposal of fluids is managed by the cleaning and Estates Teams, who must be contacted immediately to assist in the safe disposal of waste.
 Appropriately marked bins and kits are provided and first aiders are instructed in the safe processes of disposing of such materials.